aiotv1/Immediate_Shutdown_Button/README.md

    - Select **"Pin to taskbar"**.
 3. Once pinned, you can click the button in the taskbar to shut down the computer immediately.

+> [!WARNING]
-**Warning**: Do not double-click the program directly without pinning it to the taskbar first, as it will shut down your computer immediately.
+> Do not double-click the program directly without pinning it to the taskbar first, as it will shut down your computer immediately.

 ## Video Tutorial